We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the

 - Coming home.
 You may need to be a little flexible when it comes to choosing the date of your return to Australia in case you need to remain overseas to assist with your recovery.
 When you do fly home, choosing the most direct route possible is important to ensure a smoother recovery.

 - Seek out personal recommendations.
-Ask friends and family for information about their experiences of overseas cosmetic surgery — do they have any advice or recommendations?
+Ask friends and family for information about their experiences with overseas cosmetic surgery.
+Do they have any advice or recommendations?

 Will I be covered by the reciprocal health care agreement if I undergo cosmetic surgery overseas?